TUM-DSE/seminars/WiSe2022-23-secure-reliable.md

 - The seminar is organized by the [Chair of Decentralized Systems Engineering](https://dse.in.tum.de/) at TU Munich.

+## Course Information

+- **Language:** English
+- **Module:** IN2107
+- **Prerequisites:**
+  - This is a master’s level seminar course.
+As such we don’t have any compulsory pre-requisites, but we prefer students to be proficient in the basic concepts of operating systems, system programming languages (C/C++/Rust), or equivalent background.
+Please check with the instructor, if you think your background is insufficient.
+  - Additional preferred pre-requisites, but not compulsory courses at TUM:
+    - Operating Systems and System Software
+    - Introduction to Computer Organization and Technology - Computer Architecture
+    - Praktikum: Systems Programming in C++
+    - Praktikum: Advanced Systems Programming in C/Rust
+- **TUM Online:**
+  - You must register for this course in TUM Online before the course starts
+- **Student note:**
+  - Compulsory enrollment after two weeks of the matching outcome; students who fail to de-register in this period will be registered for the exam

+## Course Details

+This course introduces essential techniques to make software systems reliable and secure.
+The course will cover a range of topics including programming languages, computer architecture, formal methods, high-performance dynamic methods, and hardware-assisted methods.
+The students will be able to build on their knowledge of recent advances in software/hardware defenses for various domain systems including cloud systems, cyber-physical systems, dependable systems, fault-tolerance, and system security.

+The students will read, discuss, and analyze recent papers in security and reliability.
+Students are expected to read papers in-depth prior to class, and take turns in preparing and delivering high-quality presentations of papers.
+Furthermore, the students will actively participate in the discussion to critically analyze the system, and advance the state-of-the-art.
+More concretely, the students will learn:
+Advance scientific topics in computer systems Scientific report preparation
+Presentation and discussion of scientific results Peer-review of the scientific reports

 ## Registration

 - **Capacity:** We plan to have at most 24 places in the seminar.